 Another factor to consider when making your choice is how the case impacts your MacBook Pro’s look and feel.
 Some cases, especially those that offer minimal protection, are designed to preserve your machine’s aesthetics as much as possible.
 Others, while offering far more protection, are bulkier and turn your sleek MacBook Pro into the computer equivalent of a tank.

 When looking for a case, you should try to find one designed specifically for the MacBook Pro rather than a generic case designed for use with any computer within a size range.
 A case designed specifically for your model will fit snugly and offer better protection.

 A third consideration is the level of personalization a case offers.
 Some cases are made so you can decorate them, draw on them and use them as an expression of your individuality and creativity.

-One of the most common types of cases designed for your MacBook Pro are snap-on style cases.
-This kind of case is usually made from rigid plastic, rubber or polycarbonate and grips onto the edges of your computer.
-One piece will snap onto the top half of your MacBook Pro — the side with the Apple logo — while the second piece snaps on the bottom half.
-Because it’s a two-piece system, it doesn’t interfere with opening and closing the laptop.
+One of the most common types of cases designed for your MacBook Pro is the snap-on style case.
+This kind of case is usually made from rigid plastic, rubber, or polycarbonate, and it grips onto the edges of your computer.
+The first piece will snap onto the top half of your MacBook Pro — the side with the Apple logo — while the second piece snaps on the bottom half.
+Because it’s a two-piece system, it doesn’t interfere with the opening and closing of the laptop.
 Some cases in this category also come with a plastic keyboard cover as well as a screen protector.

 Prices for MacBook Pro cases vary almost as much as the cases themselves, depending on materials, design and extras included.